clearlinux/clear-linux-documentation/source/guides/clear/performance.rst

 	|CL| defines it's minimum hardware requirements to be second-generation
 	Intel® microarchitecture code name Westmere (released in 2010) or later.
-	This enables the OS to build on newer CPU architecture features.
+	This enables compiler optimizations that are available only on newer architectures.
 Whenever possible, |CL| tunes code for the Haswell generation processors or newer.

 	|CL| sets	:command:`march=westmere` and :command:`mtune=haswell`.

 	.. note::
-		|CL| doesn't require Advanced Encryption Standard (AES), so it may run
+		|CL| doesn't require Advanced Encryption Standard (AES), so it should
-		on some Intel CPUs from the first generation of Intel® microarchitecture code name Nehalem (released in 2008).
-Refer to the `recommended minimum system requirements <https://docs.01.org/clearlinux/latest/reference/system-requirements.html>`_ for specific requirements.
+		run on some Intel CPUs from the first generation of Intel® microarchitecture code name Nehalem (released in 2008).
+Refer to the
+		`recommended minimum system requirements <https://docs.01.org/clearlinux/latest/reference/system-requirements.html>`_ for specific requirements.

 `O3 <https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html>`_
 	The largest preset of compiler options optimizations for performance.
 O3 favors runtime performance.

+	View the "Optimize Options" section of the GCC man page for additional
+	information: :command:`man gcc`

 `LTO <https://gcc.gnu.org/onlinedocs/gccint/LTO.html>`_
 	Link-time optimization that performs an optimization between compiled object